urieloalves/urieloalves/README.md

-<h1 align="left">Hi there, I'm Uriel.</h1>
+# Hi there, I'm Uriel

 ###

-I am based in Germany and work as Backend Software Engineer at Pleo.</p>
+I am based in Germany and work as Backend Software Engineer at [Pleo](https://www.pleo.io/).</p>

-<p align="left">In my spare time I work on a side project called StudyConnect which is a web app that connects students from any online learning platform.
-This app integrates with Discord to provide a fully-fledged chat environment for its users.</p>
+In my spare time I work on a side project called [StudyConnect](https://github.com/urieloalves/studyconnect-app) which is a web app that connects students from any online learning platform.
+This app integrates with Discord to provide a fully-fledged chat environment for its users.
+The goal of this project is to learn the Go programming language.

 ###